Analysis | Just because an attempt to steal an election is ludicrous and ham-handed doesn’t mean it can’t work

 There is absolutely no evidence that it did.
 None.
 There are questions about small numbers of votes at the margins, as there always are.
 But no evidence at all that the results are suspect.
 Biden was the choice of millions more voters nationally and of just enough voters in a number of states to earn more than 300 electoral votes.
 Trump lost the election.

 But Trump refuses to accept that.
-So, just as sloppily and incredibly as his legal team tried to argue for the existence of girlfriend-who-lives-in-Canada-style evidence of fraud, the president himself and his team are sloppily and incredibly trying to simply break the process of confirming Biden’s victory.
+So, just as sloppily and incredibly as his legal team tried to argue for the existence of girlfriend-who-lives-in-Canada-style evidence of fraud, the president and his team are sloppily and incredibly trying to simply break the process of confirming Biden’s victory.

 On Tuesday night, two Republican officials in Wayne County, Mich., briefly refused to certify the results of the election in that county.
 Trump lost Michigan by a wide margin, but if you could toss out the votes from the county that includes Detroit, he’d win.
 So they tried it — until public pressure and an agreement to audit the vote prompted a second, unanimous vote to certify the results.